thevermeer/pg_ts_semantic_headline/README.md

 That is, do you want to just improve the phrase highlighting of `ts_headline`, or do you ALSO want to dramatically spped up the recall of those highlighted search results?

 ### How to highlight multi-word phrases and NOT highlight partial matches
-In order to simply replace the existing `ts_headline` function with a highlighter that matches entire, multi-word phrases and does NOT highlight partial terms, we can simply substitute `ts_semantic_headline` in for `ts_headline` - `ts_semantic_headline` comes in a overloaded to have the same method signature as `ts_headline`:
+In order to simply replace the existing `ts_headline` function with a highlighter that matches entire, multi-word phrases and does NOT highlight partial terms, we can simply substitute `TS_SEMANTIC_HEADLINE` in for `ts_headline` - `TS_SEMANTIC_HEADLINE` comes in a overloaded to have the same method signature as `ts_headline`:
 ```

 ```